 Encourage him to touch a little patch in your own hand and ask, “How does this feel?”
 Accept all his feelings and answers and allow him time to have further contact with paint.
 Keep a bucket of water or some wet wipes nearby so you can clean his fingers if he feels uncomfortable.
 If your child is still reluctant to get his hands dirty, try other materials, such as liquid soap, shaving cream with a drop of food colouring added, or even chocolate pudding!

 A two-year-old may exhibit a lack of motor control over his manipulations.
 He may not be able to paint a rainbow, for example.
 Giving him time, and letting him explore with all his senses is important.
 For a start, he may have little interest in creating a picture.
 Don’t fret about what he can or cannot paint, instead simply view his finger painting as your child’s way of expressing himself – it’s the creative process that counts.
-Safety first

 Babies and toddlers have difficulty understanding safety restrictions.
 They need lots of assistance and supervision at all times.
 Do not leave your child unattended.
 Ensure that Baby does not stick paint or paintbrushes into his mouth, nose or ears.
 If you use non-toxic or edible paint, he can eat or lick up his paint and you won’t have to worry.
 (See sidebar for edible finger paint recipe).